alvarotrigo/fullPage.js/README.md

 - `active` is added the current visible section and slide.
 - `active` is added to the current menu element (if using the `menu` option).
+- `fp-loaded` is added to the section or slide that triggers lazy loading of media content.
 - A class of the form `fp-viewing-SECTION-SLIDE` is added to the `body` element of the site. (eg: [`fp-viewing-secondPage-0`](https://alvarotrigo.com/fullPage/#secondPage)) The `SECTION` and `SLIDE` parts will be the anchors (or indexes if no anchor is provided) of the current section and slide.
 - `fp-responsive` is added to the `body` element when the entering in the responsive mode
 - `fp-enabled` is added to the `html` element when fullpage.js is enabled. (and removed when destroyed).